No Country for Old Men: Style

 While No Country for Old Men is a "doggedly faithful" adaptation of McCarthy's 2005 novel and its themes, the film also revisits themes which the Coens had explored in their earlier movies Blood Simple and Fargo.
 The three films share common themes, such as pessimism and nihilism.
 The novel's motifs of chance, free-will, and predestination are familiar territory for the Coen brothers, who presented similar threads and tapestries of "fate [and] circumstance" in earlier works including Raising Arizona, which featured another hitman, albeit less serious in tone.
 Numerous critics cited the importance of chance to both the novel and the film, focusing on Chigurh's fate-deciding coin flipping, but noted that the nature of the film medium made it difficult to include the "self-reflective qualities of McCarthy's novel."

-Still, the Coens open the film with a voice-over narration by Tommy Lee Jones (who plays Sheriff Ed Tom Bell) set against the barren Texas country landscape where he makes his home.
-His ruminations on a teenager he sent to the chair explain that, although the newspapers described the boy's murder of his 14-year-old girlfriend as a crime of passion, "he told me there weren't nothin' passionate about it.
-Said he'd been fixin' to kill someone for as long as he could remember.
-Said if I let him out of there, he'd kill somebody again.
-Said he was goin' to hell.
-Reckoned he'd be there in about 15 minutes."

-Chicago Sun-Times critic Roger Ebert praised the narration.
-"These words sounded verbatim to me from No Country for Old Men, the novel by Cormac McCarthy", he said.
-"But I find they are not quite.
+At the start of the film, Bell ruminates on a teenage criminal he arrested who was sentenced to death, and although the newspapers described the boy's murder of his 14-year-old girlfriend as a crime of passion, Bell muses that "he told me there wasn't any passion to it.
+Told me he'd been planning to kill someone for about as long as he could remember.
+Said if they turned him out, he'd do it again.
+Said he knew he was going to hell.
+Be there in about 15 minutes.
+I don't know what to make of that.
+I surely don't".
+Chicago Sun-Times critic Roger Ebert praised the narration: "These words sounded verbatim to me from No Country for Old Men, the novel by Cormac McCarthy ...
+But I find they are not quite.
 And their impact has been improved upon in the delivery.
 When I get the DVD of this film, I will listen to that stretch of narration several times; Jones delivers it with a vocal precision and contained emotion that is extraordinary, and it sets up the entire film."